-33. Going Concern
+33. GOING CONCERN

 The accounts of the Combined Authority and the Group have been prepared on a going concern basis.
-The budget approved by the Combined Authority in February 2022 sets out the proposed funding of the Combined Authority and formally approved the budget for the forthcoming year 2022/23.
+The budget approved by the Combined Authority in February 2023 sets out the proposed funding of the Combined Authority and formally approved the budget for the forthcoming year 2023/24.
 The budget ensures that the Combined Authority set the level of levy that allows services and functions to continue to operate at a level that is aligned to the policies and objectives of the organisation and ensures the reserves are maintained so as to mitigate risks to the organisation.
 Additionally a 3 year indicative capital programme complete with capital funding/finance is agreed as part of this process.
-In light of the continued impact of the COVID-19, the Combined Authority has carried out a financial impact analysis for 2021/22 and been in discussions through representations with Central Government for support both at senior officer, political level and collectively with other Mayoral Combined Authorities.
+The Combined Authority has carried out a financial impact analysis for 2022/23 and been in discussions through representations with Central Government for support both at senior officer, political level and collectively with other Mayoral Combined Authorities.
 The Code of Practice on Local Authority Accounting in the United Kingdom requires that all local governments should produce their accounts on a going concern basis.
 This is a reflection of the statutory position, that local government authorities do not have the power to cease their operations (as would be the case for a private sector body which was in financial difficulty) and that local governments will continue to exist and to deliver local services for the foreseeable future.